nilhoel1/rtems-pru/README.md

 ./waf
 ```

-Now the executables can be found in the build folder.
+Now the executable can be found in the build folder.